kuzzleio/documentation/src/api/1/notifications/index.md

 * A document has been updated or replaced
 * {{{deprecated "1.5.0"}}} A document is about to be created (creation not guaranteed)

-Push notifications are also sent when documents, previously in the subscription scope, are leaving it because of the following events:
+Real-time notifications are also sent when documents, previously in the subscription scope, are leaving it because of the following events:

 * document is deleted
 * document is updated/replaced and its new content do not match the subscription filters anymore